jeremyjh/dialyxir/README.md

 This file comes in two formats: `--format dialyzer` string matches (compatible with `<= 0.5.1` ignore files), and the [term format](#elixir-term-format).

+Dialyzer will look for an ignore file using the term format with the name `.dialyzer_ignore.exs` by default if you don't specify something otherwise.

 #### Simple String Matches

 Any line of dialyzer format output (partially) matching a line in `"dialyzer.ignore-warnings"` is filtered.